 Many cities and regions are currently preparing ambitious climate and energy strategies and action plans, committing to net-zero carbon by 2050.
 In November 2018, the European Commission presented its strategic long-term vision for climate neutrality by 2050: "A Clean Planet for all".
-Decarbonisation of the heating and cooling sector plays a major part in the plan: the largest share of energy consumption in cities (where 75 % of the EU population live) is used for heating and cooling.
+In December 2019, the European Green Deal has been unveiled, to provide a roadmap for making the EU's economy sustainable.
+Decarbonisation of the heating and cooling sector plays a major part in the plan: the largest share of energy consumption in cities (where 75% of the EU population live) is used for heating and cooling.